BelloHabibat022/Data-portfolio/README.md

-# Data-portfolio
+# Data Analysis Portfolio

 A portfolio of data analysis projects demonstrating data cleaning, analysis, and visualization using Excel and Power BI.

-Hi, I'm Habibat 👋

-Biochemistry Student | Data & Analytics Enthusiast | Dashboard Creator

-I love building interactive dashboards and turning data into insights.
+## About Me
+I am a Data Analyst with a background in Biochemistry, experienced in using Excel and Power BI to analyze data and build interactive dashboards that support data-driven decision-making.

-Skills
+## Skills
 - Excel
 - Power BI
 - PowerPoint
 - Data Visualization

-Projects
+## Projects

-NYC Dashboard 📊
+### NYC Accident Analysis Dashboard
-Analyzes NYC road accident data to find patterns and trends.
+Analyzed New York City road accident data to identify trends and key contributing factors.
+Developed an interactive dashboard to visualize collisions, injuries, and patterns across time and location.

-work in progress ✨
+**Tools:** Power BI, Excel
+**Status:** Ongoing

+## Contact
+- Email: olamidehabibat022@gmail.com